Research with newcomers – a few thoughtful practices

 • Interpretation and translation.
 Do participants need interpretation or translation to fully engage?
 Provide interpreters (and also participants) with consent forms, question guides, and other documents in advance of the research activities.
 If possible, provide participants with these documents in their native language.
 Also ensure that interpreters are compensated for their time and expertise.

+• Compensation.
+Participants are not just providing their time but also sharing their experiences and expertise.
+Ensure they are fairly compensated.
+Compensation should be enough that people feel valued for their contributions, but it should not be so great that participants feel obliged to participate.
 Compensation should also be appropriate and accessible.
 If providing participants with gift cards, for example, the format may be relevant.
 Physical gift cards may be preferable to virtual ones; not only are physical cards immediate and tangible, but they are also necessary for participants with limited computer literacy.

 • Scheduling.
 Consider how scheduling will impact participant availability.
 Will participants already be on site for other services or programs?
 Will research activities occur during school or work hours?
 Will participants require childcare?